Skip to main content

 From SEN communities

-• Sensory sandpit and adventure playgrounds mentioned as features
+• Sensory sandpit and facilities mentioned as part of zoo

-Sourced from official venue website, social media, charity, local authority within the SEN community.
+Sourced from venue accessibility page, SEN event listings, community ticketing platform, local authority SEN offer, social media within the SEN community.
 Individual experiences vary.

 When to visit